 - X.509 Certificate Policy for the Federal Bridge Certification Authority (FBCA) is the certificate policy for the FBCA.

-- X.509 Certificate and Certificate Revocation List (CRL) Extensions Profile for the Shared Service Provider (SSP) Program specifies certificate and CRL extensions profiles for certificates and CRLs issued under COMMON.
+- Common Policy X.509 Certificate and Certificate Revocation List (CRL) Profiles specifies certificate and CRL extensions profiles for certificates and CRLs issued under COMMON.

 - X.509 Certificate and CRL Extensions Profile specifies certificate and CRL extensions profiles for Federal PKI infrastructure systems.